 The hoarder needs to be able to keep tabs on items you move and set aside for removal.
 If you are in a different part of the residence, the process of removing property from the premises is likely to come to a crashing end.
 The hoarder will become distrustful and believe that you are scheming to eliminate items that are of value to a hoarder.
 If you work in another part of the residence, you immediately will cause a person with hoarding disorder to lose trust in you and the process.

-Reach Out to Professionals of Different Types
+Reach out to Professionals of Different Types

 Keep in mind that you probably cannot provide effective assistance to a hoarder on all levels.
 In the final analysis, once you gain at least some level of trust with a person suffering from hoarding disorder, you may be in a position to success assessing the assistance of different, necessary professionals to assist in the process of bringing a hoard under control.
 These experts can include mental health professionals as well as services that provide thorough house cleaning assistance.

-Schedule an Intervention if Necessary
+Schedule an Intervention If Necessary

 If you find that you are not making any real progress with a friend or family member who hoards, you may want to consider staging an intervention.
-A hoarding intervention is rather like one conducted for a person with a substance abuse of addiction issue.
+A hoarding intervention is rather like one conducted for a person with substance abuse or addiction issue.
 There are therapists and counselors who specialize in hoarding disorder.
 Oftentimes, these professionals can assist in preparing for and staging an intervention for a person suffering from hoarding disorder.

 Preparing for the Future